IAbeteEtMechante/Dynamic_programming/README.md

 ### Bottom up

 ### Push DP

-Kind of easier to implement, we just try to see how the current value contributes to future values, according to transitions.
+It is some kind of bottom up DP.
+But we kinda of reverse the transition equations, trying to see how the current value contributes to future values, according to transitions.
+Kind of easier to implement most of the time.
+By the time we arrive to a specific value, we already have added all the previous contributions, so that we know the current value, and we are ready to use it to update future values.
+Can see solutions to problem A and B for examples of push back DP.

 ### Bitmask DP